kaleidawave/kaleidawave.github.io/src/posts/introducing-ezno.md

 assertType<4>(four);
 ```

 > Here the `addOne` function is annotated that it returns a `number`.
 But instead internally in Ezno the actual result is what it synthesised that it returned.
 The `number` in the return type is only used as a constraint on the type returned in body.
-The synthesized return type that Ezno uses in this case is `Add<T, 1>`.
+The synthesised return type that Ezno uses in this case is `Add<T, 1>`.
 In total Ezno internally views the function as: `addOne: <T extends number>(x: T): Add<T, 1>`

 ## Untyped parameters